hikari-crescent/book/src/ext/cooldowns.md

 The default bucket uses user IDs to seperate users.

-This is how the default bucket is implemented.
+This is how the default bucket is implemented:
 ```python
 import typing
 import crescent